-She Declined Med School to Play in a Band – What’s Next for Chloe and the Steel Strings?
+She Declined Med School to Play in a Band – What’s Next for Chloe & the Steel Strings?

 – Chloe Wagenhauser (lead singer, songwriter, rhythm guitar)